hpc2n/selecting-modules/docs/commands.md

     - Unload software modules, including specific versions
     - Unload all software modules with ``module purge``
         - This should never be done at PDC!
-        - Also not generally recommended at UPPMAX.
+        - You can do this at UPPMAX, but load the ``uppmax`` module afterwards.
     - List the loaded modules
     - Get some information about a module (``module show`` and ``module help``)
     - Learn about module collections to load/unload a bunch of modules (``module save <collection>`` and ``module restore <collection>``)